-The Company rents office premises on the territory of the whole of Slovakia for its activities.
-Rental of premises in which the headquarters and regional departments are located was classified as a long-term.
+The Company rents office premises throughout the territory of Slovakia for its activities.
+Rental of premises in which the head-quarters and regional departments are located was classified as long-term.

 Until 31 December 2018, leases were classified as either finance leases or operating leases.
 As of 1 January 2019, the Company recognized property - right-of-use assets and related financial liabilities from the lease contracts.